 My strata committee is demanding I re-install posts that are common property but were removed before I purchased the lot.
 What can I do? – Bernie, NSW

 Q: Some years prior to the purchase of my lot, two posts were removed from my balcony for aesthetic reasons.
-I’ve owned my property now for two years, and have just been told by the owner’s corporation to re-install the posts because the previous owner did not have this removal approved.
-I’ve had the balcony assessed and it’s structurally sound, but what are my options with the strata committee?
+I’ve owned my property for two years now , and have just been told by the owners corporation to re-install the posts, because the previous owner did not have this removal approved.
+I’ve had the balcony assessed and it’s structurally sound.
+What are my options with the strata committee?

-A: You’ll need to find out when the posts were removed and if there’s any documentation saying it conformed to the by-laws in place at the time, and then you might have something to present to your committee for an informed discussion.
-If you can’t find any documentation, and as these posts are technically common property under your by-laws, you’ll have to reinstate the posts.
-If they were removed without permission prior to your purchase, the onus falls onto you and your pre-purchase due dilligence.
+A: You’ll need to find out when the posts were removed and if there’s any documentation saying it conformed to the by-laws in place at the time.
+If there is, you might have something to present to your committee for an informed discussion.
+If you can’t find any documentation, you’ll have to reinstate the posts as they are technically common property under your by-laws.
+If they were removed without permission prior to your purchase, the onus falls onto you and your pre-purchase due diligence.

 For more information, you can read our article on the dos and don’ts of strata renovations.